-These verses will give you an idea

-of how God feels about single parents and their children.
-But now I want to get very specific and give hope to the single parent who breaks his or her back every day to make a living for the kids, then has to come home and cook dinner and wash clothes and go to bed alone at night-then do it all over again the next day, with no one there to turn to for help.
-You've got a kindred spirit in Hagar.
+These passages will give you an idea of how God feels about single parents and their children.
+But now I want to get very specific and give hope to the single parent who works hard each and every day to make a living for themselves and their children, then has to come home and make dinner, wash clothes, help with the homework, only to go to bed alone at night-then do it all over again the next day, with no one there to turn to for help, comfort, companionship and guidance.
+For those of you who are single parents, you've got a kindred spirit in Hagar.